-It’s difficult for us to see the thoughtless and often-times brainless comments people make based on their misconceptions about working with VAs.
-We say thoughtless and brainless because we believe if they gave it just a bit of noodling, they’d choose to disregard it.
+It’s difficult for me to see the thoughtless and often-times brainless comments people make based on their misconceptions about working with VAs.
+I say “thoughtless and brainless” because I believe if folks gave it just a bit of noodling, they’d choose to disregard those thoughts for better ones.

-To help with that, we wanted to share some of the worst, in the hope that folks will be able to see things more rightly.
+To help with that, I want to share some of the worst, in the hope that folks will be able to see things more rightly.

 A VA needs to earn her keep by generating revenue